 Appropriate procedures must be followed in order to qualify for this exemption.
-For more details on the policy and procedure, please visit: www.manchester.edu/osd/medical amnesty.

 Indiana Lifeline Law-IC 7.1-5-1-6.5

 Sec.
 6.5. (a) A law enforcement officer may not take a person into custody based solely on the commission of an offense involving alcohol described in subsection (b) if the law enforcement officer, after making a reasonable determination and considering the facts and surrounding circumstances, reasonably believes that all of the following apply: